RMandelbaum/RMandelbaum.github.io/_posts/2018-04-15-javascript_event_bubbling.markdown

 	}, false);
 ```

-When we click on the child div, we will see an output:
+When we click on the child div, we will see this output:

 ```
 <“I'm the child”